What is misconduct in the workplace?

 Be clear with your employees about how they can confidentially report harassment or discrimination.
 Growing your human resources department allows you to develop the right policies for your business, supervise employee behavior and lead more effectively.

-FAQs about workplace misconduct
+Frequently asked questions about workplace misconduct

-What are the main types of employee misconduct?
+What are the main types of misconduct?

-The main types of misconduct are offensive behavior, damage and theft, unsafe behavior and general policy infractions.
+The main types of misconduct are: offensive behavior, damage and theft, unsafe behavior and general policy infractions.

 What is simple misconduct?

-What are some examples of misconduct at work?
+What are examples of misconduct at work?

-What is considered a firing offense?
+What is a fireable offense?

 - Negligence of safety procedures